Analysis of the Anderson operator: Tools for the analysis

 for $z'$ near $z$.
-This implies in particular that the poles are isolated.
-We shall need a version with parameters of the meromorphic Fredholm Theorem where $A(z,{\bf a})$ depends continuously on a parameter ${\bf a}$, element of a metric space.
+In particular, this implies that the poles are isolated of finite order.
+We shall need a version with parameters of the meromorphic Fredholm Theorem where $A(z,e)$ depends continuously on a parameter $e$ taken in a metric space $(E,d)$.